jltsiren/gbwtgraph/SERIALIZATION.md

 3. `flags`: Binary flags as an element.

 The first two fields are 32-bit unsigned little-endian integers for consistency with the other headers.
-Current file format version is 1.
+The current file format version is 2.
-Flags are not used in version 1.
+Flags are not used in versions 1 or 2.

 ### GBWT / GFA paths